 The spuds you harvest during the growing season are usually smaller and more tender, but the real goal of growing potatoes should be your end-of-season main crop harvest.

 It is essential to wait until your main crop is finished in the season before you try to harvest them.
 You could get away with pulling them out early, but your patience will be rewarded if you wait.

-During this period it is imperative not to water your potatoes; because the vegetation is dead watering will only damage the potatoes underground.
+During this period, it is imperative not to water your potatoes; watering will only damage the potatoes underground because the vegetation is dead.

 Cutting off the water is an important step for helping the potatoes harden off and begin to store their starches and minerals.
-Too much water can cause those spuds to rot or simply become too soft to be safely harvested.
+Too much water can cause those spuds to rot or become too soft to harvest safely.

 You can’t prevent much when it comes to rain, but often times simply avoiding any additional watering is enough.

-In the past I’ve waited until the first hard frost of the fall to start the final harvest countdown, but with our seasonal changes becoming increasingly erratic I’ve taken to breaking the stems of my potato plants near or on the estimated first frost date.
+In the past, I’ve waited until the first hard frost of the fall to start the final harvest countdown.
+Still, with our seasonal changes becoming increasingly erratic, I’ve taken to breaking the stems of my potato plants near or on the estimated first frost date.
 The Farmer’s Almanac has a convenient guide to finding your expected first frost.

 How To Harvest Those Spuds